YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/opencv-on-circleci.md

     - ./build/bin/opencv_test_core
 ```

+This tells CircleCI how to install the dependencies, build it, and test it.
+Notice we override inferred commands.

 Commit the new file and push it to your fork of the OpenCV repository.

 ## Setting it up on CircleCI